kaixids/Deep-Reinforcement-Learning-Navigation-Project/README.md

 The agent generally learns to solve the problem in under 500 episodes.

 ### Ideas for Future Work
-Currently working on implementing Prioritized Experience Replay.
+Working on implementing Prioritized Experience Replay and possibly Rainbow DQN down the road.
 Currently training takes less than 15 minutes on my machine.
 I have tried training for 2000+ episodes and the performance seems to max around 15.
+I'd be curious to see how much the performance can be improved.